starside/FortranWebAssembly/README.md

     llvm-dis addtwo.bc

 The result of dissassebly is a file called addtwo.ll, which is human readable.
-The .ll file can be converted to webassembly with another tool is the chrisber/llvm-webassembly docker image.
-Specifically, it needs a build of clang with webassembly backend support, which is a custom build at the time of writing this.
+The .ll file can be converted to webassembly with tools included in the chrisber/llvm-webassembly docker image.
+Specifically, it needs a build of clang with webassembly backend support, which is not enabled ny default in llvm.

 To compile the .ll file in the webassembly docker: